YashiGoyal-02/Law-Diary/README.md

 # Law-Diary
-A law diary to help lawyers and advocated digitize their work.
+A law diary to help lawyers and advocates digitize their work.